chanzuckerberg/edu-design-system/packages/components/README.md

 ```
 Use the [docs](https://tailwindcss.com/docs) to search for appropriate classes.

-**Conflicts may arise rarely with Bootstrap classes, some that we know of:**
+### Potential conflicts with other styling libraries (e.g. Bootstrap)

+If you're also using styles from a separate library, conflicts may arise rarely between utility class names.
+Here are some conflicts we're aware of for **Bootstrap** specifically:
   - Most annoying, `.hidden`
     - Both Tailwind and Bootstrap have the same styling for `.hidden` but Bootstrap applies the  `!important ` property, which can be annoying when trying to utilize Tailwind breakpoints, e.g.:
     ```html